RTradeLtd/temporal-api-documentation/source/includes/account/_account_management.md

 `https://api.temporal.cloud/v2/account/upgrade`

-Used to upgrade your account from free tier to the first non-free tier known as `Light`.
-When upgrading from a free account you are not eligible to downgrade your account.
-When upgrading your account, we allocate free $0.115USD worth of your credits, enough to pay for 0.5GB of storage for 1 month.
+Used to upgrade your account from the free tier to the non-free tier known as `Paid`.
+After upgrading you are not allowed to downgrade and this is an irreversible action.
+Only in rare circumstances wil we allow individuals to downgrade.

 ## GET credits